How to give a house cleaning estimate: House cleaning estimate form

-The average cost of house cleaning ranges from $90 – 150, with the national hourly rate being $25 to $90 per cleaner.
+Our research indicates that the average cost of house cleaning ranges from $90 – $150, with the national hourly rate being $25 to $90 per cleaner.

 As a house cleaning business, the type of residence you most commonly encounter is single-family homes.
-Expect a 2,000 square foot single-family home to take a minimum of two hours to clean, and to charge about $140 – 190 in total.
+Our investigation demonstrated that you should expect a 2,000 square foot single-family home to take a minimum of two hours to clean, and that you should charge about $140 – $190 in total for that job.

 Remember that these prices are averages, so you may find that they don’t work for your business.
 The prices you set will depend on the going rate for cleaning services in your area, so check out your competition’s prices to get a better idea of the local average.

 By creating a house cleaning price list that your customers can view on your website, they’ll already have an idea of how much you charge.
 Just be sure to specify that prices may vary based on other factors such as market demand and supply costs.